1. Help Center

 Description of filtering criteria

-• The financial cost of performing each tip is based on the average prices of the equipment/services needed for the tip.
-The absolute prices of each equipment or service are converted to an order of magnitude scale with the following options: less than 10€, 10- 100€, 100-1000€, 1000–10000€, greater than 10000€.
+The financial cost of performing each tip is based on the average price of performing the tip, converted to an order of magnitude scale with the following options: less than 10€, 10- 100€, 100-1000€, 1000–10 000€, greater than 10 000€.

-• The time required is the time taken from initiating a tip to its completion (eg. if a user decides to move to a new house, this would be a project that takes months - the time required to complete the tip would then be months, even if they are not spending all their time moving).
+The time required is the approximate time taken from initiating a tip to its completion (eg. if a user decides to move to a new house, this would be a project that takes months - the time required to complete the tip would then be months, even if they are not spending all their time moving).
 The time investment is split into the following options: minutes, hours, days and months.

 Output